kubernetes-retired/service-catalog/docs/DEVGUIDE.md

     ├── docs           # Documentation
     ├── pkg            # Contains all non-"main" Go packages
     └── vendor         # Glide-managed dependencies (untracked)

+## Working on Issues

+Github does not allow non-maintainers to assign, or be assigned to, issues.
+As such non-maintainers can indicate their desire to work on (own) a particular issue by adding a comment to it of the form:

+	#dibs

+However, it is a good idea to discuss the issue, and your intent to work on it, with the other members via the slack channel to make sure there isn't some other work alread going on with respect to that issue.

+When you create a pull request (PR) that completely addresses an open issue please include a line in the initial comment that looks like:

+	Closes: #1234

+where `1234` is the issue number.
+This allows Github to automatically close the issue when the PR is merged.

 ## Prerequisites